SSHN-rbk/locMemo/README.md

 ![demo](demo.gif)

-> check the landing page to see the video in high reoluation:
+> check the landing page to see the video in high resolution:
 [Click Here](http://locmemoo.herokuapp.com)

 > download the app on your phone from the link on the landing page [Click Here](http://locmemoo.herokuapp.com)

 ## Architecture